 Learning Objectives

-• List the steps in performing a comprehensive cardiovascular physical assessment to screen for safety in starting an exercise program.
+• Explain the steps in performing a Cardiovascular (CV) risk assessment for exercise clearance.

 2019